Disaster prevention and mitigation strategies: Strike early and often

 Yahoo's motivation for eliminating the UPSes and generators was to cut the power losses that come with this gear.
 The move has reduced energy losses due to power transmission in the data center by half, from 38% to 19%.
 And that leaves some serious money to plow back into backup and replication between the data centers.

 Mark Schlack also contributed to this article.
-Let us know what you think about the story; email: Linda Tucci, Senior News Writer.
+Let us know what you think about the story; email: Linda Tucci, executive editor.